Dating dude proves he’s no Clooney

 I have been content with our friendship, but recently several of our friends have told me that Steve talks about having feelings for me when he is drunk.
 He denies this.

-Should we have a sit-down conversation about our feelings again?
-Or should I just be content with this friendship, even if he is lying about his feelings?
+Should I just be content with this friendship, even if he is lying about his feelings?

 Confused Drinking Buddy